MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-object.md

 - Adding new data items
 - Adding trigger implementations
 - Adding to request pages
-- Adding to a new report layout to reflect the new fields that are added with an extension
+- Adding additional report layouts, either to reflect new fields that are added with an extension, or simply adding new report layouts on an existing report dataset.

 For a report to be extended, the `Extensible` property must be set to `true`, which is the default value.
 The value `true` which means that reports by default can be extended, unless they explicitly have the `Extensible` property set to `false`.
 For more information, see [Extensible Property](properties/devenv-extensible-property.md).